Cluster and then Embed: A Modular Approach for Visualization: A description of t-SNE

 The t-SNE algorithm, introduced by \citet{van2008} as a variant of the SNE algorithm proposed earlier by \citet{hinton2002stochastic}, aims to find $(y_i)_{i = 1}^n$ in $\bbR^2$ that minimizes the KL divergence

 where $q_{ij}$ is the normalized similarity between $y_i$ and $y_j$ computed using the Cauchy kernel $L(t) = (1+t^2)^{-1}$,

 In practice, the KL divergence \eqref{eq:kl_div} is minimized using gradient descent with a momentum term.
+Implementations often use either the Barnes-Hut variant of t-SNE \cite{van2014accelerating} or Fast Fourier Transform accelerated Interpolation-based t-SNE \cite{linderman2019fast} to accelerate gradient computation.
 An initial early exaggeration stage is also used during which the $p_{ij}$ in \eqref{eq:kl_div} are replaced with $\rho p_{ij}$ for the first few iterations of gradient descent, with $\rho >0$ being a tuning parameter.